ivhak/cardiac-fibers/README.md

 existent by passing the `--rv-id -1` flag.

 The mesh itself is quite coarse, so we can refine it using the `--uniform-refinement` flag.
-Here we choose to do two levels of uniform refinement, which refines the original mesh from consisting of 770 vertices 2818 elements, to  4909 vertices and 22544 elements.
+Here we choose to do one levels of uniform refinement, which refines the original mesh from consisting of 770 vertices 2818 elements, to  4909 vertices and 22544 elements.